A phenomenological model of QCD monopole hadron interactions

-Thus, the chiral SU(2)$_A$ symmetry is broken.
+Thus, the chiral SU$_A$(2) symmetry is broken.

-( Even if we impose chirality conserved but charge non conserved boundary conditions $q^+_{R,L}(r=0)=q^-_{R,L}(r=0)$ at the location of the monopole, we can show\cite{rubakov,ezawa} that the charge is conserved, but chirality is not conserved in the monopole quark scattering.
-The chirality non conservation arises from chiral condensate $\langle\bar{q}q\rangle\propto 1/r^3$ locally present around each monopole.
-The condensate is formed by the chiral anomaly when we take into account quantum effects of gauge fields $A_{\mu}=\delta A_{\mu}^{quantum}+A_{\mu}^{monopole}$.
-Eventually, the chirality non conserved boundary condition is realized in physical processes. )

 The chiral symmetry breaking arises at the location of the monopole.
-The phenomena is associated with properties at short distances.
+It is associated with properties at short distances.
 So it is beyond the assumption of Abelian dominance.
 But, the explicit symmetry breaking is not artifact of the assumption.
 In QCD we have monopole solutions such as Wu-Yang monopoles.
-When we admit the presence of the monopoles in QCD, we need appropriate boundary conditions\cite{kazama} on quarks at the locations of the monopoles in order to quantum mechanically define the monopole quark scattering.
-The relevant boundary conditions are those such as boundary conditions breaking the chiral SU(2)$_A$ symmetry.
+When we admit the presence of the monopoles in QCD, we need appropriate boundary conditions\cite{kazama} for quarks at the locations of the monopoles in order to quantum mechanically define the monopole quark scattering.
+The relevant boundary conditions are those such as boundary conditions breaking the chiral SU$_A$(2) symmetry as well as U$_A$(1) symmetry.